zouyajing/step-by-step-multi-sensor-fusion/README.md

 -  [velodyne lidar driver](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16)
 -  [realsense camera driver](https://github.com/IntelRealSense/realsense-ros)

 There is also another [ublox ROS driver](https://github.com/KumarRobotics/ublox) maintained by [KumarRobotics](https://github.com/KumarRobotics), which is more popular.
-The outputs topics from these two drivers are different, but both can be transferred to `RINEX` file easily. `xsens-mti-g-710` can provide GNSS position, but its RAW GNSS measurments are not available, so `ublox M8T`is utilized.
+The output topics from these two drivers are different, but both can be transferred to `RINEX` file easily. `xsens-mti-g-710` can provide GNSS position, but its RAW GNSS measurments are not available, so `ublox M8T`is utilized.

 ## sensor calibration